Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/job_function_define_call.md

 As you can see, by calling the job function `train_job`, the `numpy` data is directly returned.

 The method shown above is synchronous.
 OneFlow also supports asynchronous invocation.
-For more details you can refer to the chapter [Get the result of the job function](../basics_topics/async_get.md).
+For more details you can refer to the article [Get the result of the job function](../basics_topics/async_get.md).